 - To support this readiness, staff should be well practiced in putting on and removing (donning and doffing) personal protective equipment (PPE), and have trained observer to monitor these procedures.

 - The key resource to assist ED staff on how to assess patients for Ebola is the NSW Health EVD - patient risk assessment algorithm .

 Personal Protective Equipment (PPE) and Infection Control Resources

-- Refer to the Clinical Excellence Commission (CEC) Healthcare Associated Infections Program for a range of EVD infection control training videos, posters and other resources related to PPE and clinical waste disposal.
+- Refer to the Clinical Excellence Commission (CEC) Infection Prevention and Control or a range of EVD infection control training videos, posters and other resources related to PPE and clinical waste disposal.